Simsso/Haskell-Studies/README.md

 23. > Try it a couple of times to see what we mean.
 It seems unlikely that this will develop into a gambling addiction
 24. > In reality, a modern and mature parser design in Haskell will often look about as familiar to you as the alien hellscape underneath the frozen crust of one of the moons of Jupiter.
 25. > In this chapter we will... ...work through an `Identity` crisis.
+26. > Keep in mind what these are doing, follow the types, lift till you drop.